JNPauli/Banter/content/index.md

 ## I've got a question!

-In case you have any questions or difficulties with the lecture and its materials, please don’t hesitate a single second to get in touch with me.
+In case you have any questions or difficulties with the research report, please don’t hesitate a single second to get in touch with me.
 A great way to do this is to open an issue on the GitHub site of the course.
-You can of course further contact me via <details>
+You can of course further<details>
 <summary> contact me via e-mail:</summary>
 <br>(paulijanos@gmail.com)</details>